biril/mp3-parser/README.md

-* Setting up mp3 Parser in projects targetting _browsers, without an AMD module loader_, is unfortunately quite verbose as a number of files need to be included (in specific order).
+* Setting up mp3 Parser in projects targetting _browsers, without an AMD module loader_, is unfortunately quite verbose as it relies on the (order-specific) inclusion of a number of sources.
 This should be mitigated in the future, but for now you would need:

     ```html
     ...